Broadway Star Audra McDonald Slams Social Media Users For Commenting On Meghan Markle’s Pregnancy

 — Page Six (@PageSix) March 11, 2019

 The scrutiny against Markle has caused staffers at the Kensington Palace to use even more urgency when ending the online hate against the Duchess.
 CNN reported that the staff is devoting more time and effort into deleting comments against Markle and blocking abusive remarks on social media networks like Twitter and Instagram.
-The news outlet also reports that software is being used to delete comments involving racial slurs, guns and knives.
+The news outlet also reports that software is being used to delete comments involving racial slurs, guns, and knives.
 Twitter reportedly has suspended accounts that were found to be attacking Markle after they were analyzed by the palace staff.

 Yomi Adegoke, author of Slay in Your Lane: The Black Girl Bible, told CNN that the virtual attacks on Markle are difficult for the royal family to deal with, as her race has been commented about on multiple occasions since she and Prince Harry announced their courtship in 2016.

-“She’s foreign, not just by being American, but she’s got black heritage, she’s a divorcee,” Adegoke said.”She’s just a very different type of person and somebody that I don’t think your average British member of the public thinks of when they think of the word duchess or royal family at all.”
+“She’s foreign, not just by being American, but she’s got black heritage, she’s a divorcee,” Adegoke said.
+“She’s just a very different type of person and somebody that I don’t think your average British member of the public thinks of when they think of the word duchess or royal family at all.”